-It shouldn’t be news that Atlassian is ceasing all support for their Server products effective February 15th, 2024.
-That means for those of you that haven’t made the jump yet, you have less than a year as of the writing of this article to get onboard.
-Aside from ‘because you have to’, there are many reasons you should be excited for this change and embrace it.
+As of February 2024, Atlassian has ceased all support for their Server products.
+That means for those of you that haven’t made the jump yet, you're no longer receiving bug fixes or security updates on your Server products.
+Aside from ‘because you have to’, there are many reasons you should be excited to jump ship to Atlassian's Cloud products.

 While you can totally take the migration journey on your own, given the complexities with migrating data from Atlassian’s Server products to the cloud, it’s recommended that you work with an Atlassian Solution Partner.
 Leveraging the expertise and experience of a Solution Partner, particularly a Platinum Solution Partner with a cloud migration specialization (*cough* shameless plug *cough*) sets you up for the best possible chance of success.

 Speaking of setting yourself up for success, one of the things we here at Praecipio always recommend to our clients as part of their process in preparing to migrate, is to do a little house cleaning.
 There are a few areas in particular that can quickly increase the cost and scope of a migration effort.
 If you’re able to do some clean up around the specific areas below it can have a major impact on your bottom line.

 Jira instances have a wide variety of 3rd-party apps available to them to make anything possible.
 While the customization allows for uniquely tailored instances, 3rd-party applications were named the #1 stressor when moving from on-prem to cloud, and for good reason.

 Not all apps are compatible with Jira Cloud.
 Figuring out if your apps will even work should be your first step.
 In addition to that, how apps integrate with the cloud version of Atlassian’s products is fundamentally different from on-prem.
 You’ll want to do your homework and ensure you know the true differences between the cloud version of an app and the one you have now.
 Spoiler alert – sometimes they’re vastly different, and your favorite feature might be missing.